 Certificates shall be issued to masters and officers by an examiner only on behalf of the Government of India in according with the Regulation V/1-1 and V/1-2 of the STCW Convention.
+(To Check others like IGF)

 In respect of radio operators, the Chief Examiner or examiners concerned may issue a separate certificate of competency indicating that the holder has the additional knowledge required by applicable rules of chapter I, IV and VI to a candidate holding appropriate certificate issued by the Ministry of Communications, Government of India.